Democracy onAir welcomes any US citizen to apply for an internship. We require a minimum commitment of 6 hours per week.

 - Skill development in political communication, media, and other position-specific opportunities such as grant-writing, video editing, and team management

 - Interaction and networking with politicians and other nonprofit organizations

 - Career opportunities with Democracy onAir and US Democracy onAir coalition organizations

 - Potential for individualized projects and skill development

 Internships are mostly self-directed with weekly online meetings.
-Since much of the internship work is done remotely, students are on an honor system as to the hours they report to us.
+Since most of the internship work is done remotely, students are on an honor system as to the hours they report to us.
 Part-time interns do not receive any monetary compensation.

 The internship is intended to be a learning experience as much as it is a work experience.
 Interns will deepen their knowledge of democratic processes in individual states as well as the United States as a whole.
 Interns will also gain a better understanding of contemporary politics and issues, whether they are local, regional, or nationl.

 Help manage your State Hub